darklow/django-suit/docs/index.rst

 Besides documentation examples, Django Suit `demo application <http://djangosuit.com/admin/>`_ source code is also available on separate github repository: `django-suit-examples <https://github.com/darklow/django-suit-examples>`_.
 If you see anything in demo application, you can always go to this repository and see implementation and code in one of ``models.py`` or ``admin.py`` files

-Contribution
+Contributing
 ============

-There will be separate "django-suit-contrib" package available soon with full Django project setup and tests.
-However if you already are willing to fork, report a bug or suggest a feature, you can do it in our `main github repository <https://github.com/darklow/django-suit>`_.
+Separate `django-suit-contrib <https://github.com/darklow/django-suit-contrib>`_ package is available with full Django Suit development project setup, tests and instructions.